 Accepting my lethargy, it is this area of my life that I have neglected for some time.

 Only after analyzing my monthly expense, I realized that I was spending way more than required for a family of two.
+This is above the allocated budget amount for groceries/food, you can view the complete step by step guide to budgeting, in here I have written all the possible budgeting methods and which one is best.

 I used to go for grocery shopping at least twice a week, mostly walk down to the grocery shop, purchase what I need and walk out.